AndroidPatch/APatchDocs/docs/install.md

 After done, you can flash this `.zip` file via third-party Recovery's Flash function.
 APatch will be automatically removed just like Magisk.

 ::: tip
-Same as Flash, `adb sideload` function used by Recovery provided by third-party AOSP-Like ROMs is also supported.
+Same as Flash, `adb sideload` function used by Recovery provided by third-party AOSP-like ROMs is also supported.
 :::

-### Manually Uninstall
+### Manually uninstall

 Flash your stock `boot.img` in `bootloader` mode.

 ```
 fastboot flash boot PATH/TO/boot.img
 ```